maltsev-dev/maltsev-dev.github.io/content/rust_tui_inventory.md

 tags = ["rust", "tui", "project"]
 +++

-The result of an experiment with a [Cursive](https://crates.io/crates/cursive) to create a text user interface(TUI) program in the style of old terminal programs.
+The result of an experiment with a [Cursive](https://crates.io/crates/cursive) to create a Text User Interface(TUI) program in the style of old terminal programs.
 ![cursive Version](https://img.shields.io/badge/cursive-0.21.1%20-orange)
 <!-- more -->
 ---